Committee Information

 Ms Vivian Leung

 Vivian Leung is an early career clinical neuropsychologist working in the areas of drug health and mental health in Western Sydney.
 Vivian is passionate about empowering clients, by assisting them to support themselves and helping them get the right supports in place.
 Vivian hopes to give back to the neuropsychology community by working on ways to support other early career neuropsychologists and keeping clinicians updated via the college website.
-In her spare time, Vivian enjoys yoga, cooking and gardening.
+In her spare time, Vivian enjoys yoga, cooking and spending time in nature.

 Student Representative